englishthomas/training/Docusaurus/AccessGateway/03_AccessGateway_Setup_Bare_Metal.md

     su
     wget
     https://raw.githubusercontent.com/facebookincubator/magma/master/lte/gateway/deploy/agw_install.sh
-    sh agw\_install.sh
+    sh agw_install.sh
 ```

-The machine will reboot but it\'s not finished yet, the script is still running in the background.
+The machine will reboot but it's not finished yet, the script is still running in the background.
 You can follow the output by running:

 ```
-journalctl -fu agw\_installation
+journalctl -fu agw_installation
 ```

-When you see AGW installation is done it means that your AGW installation is complete.
+When you see AGW installation is done it means that your AGW installation is complete.<br>br/>

-Verify Magma is running by executing:
+### Verify Magma is Running

+Execute the following:

 ```
 service magma@* status